 To all the frontline healthcare workers, thank you for your continuous dedication, selflessness and sacrifice during the pandemic.
 Best wishes Noel 🙂

 About the author – Noel Anderson is putting the finishing touches on his feature film script Sammy & Dave and recently adapted Henry James’s ‘The Turn of the Screw’ into a play called ‘Ghost Story‘.
 Read an extract of Ghost Story on Amazon.
-More info: Australians Plays Org
+More info: Australian Plays Org